Zero-Tang/NoirVisor/src/svm_core/readme.md

 3. The proxy function may detour to function remainder, #NPF occurs and swapped to the Secondary.
 4. Hooked function execution completed, #NPF occurs and swapped to the Primary.

-In summary, four #NPF will occur in a single execution of hooked function.
+In summary, there will be at least four #NPF occurring in a single execution of hooked function.
 In comparison, Intel EPT offers flexibility that intensive access can still have least performance penalty.

 # Critical Hypervisor Protection
 This feature is an essential security feature.
 I found this feature missing in most open-source light-weight hypervisor project.
 The key is that VMCB and other essential pages are not protected through Nested Paging even if they enabled AMD NPT.
 It should be pointed out that a malware is aware of the format of VMCB.
 In this regard, malware may corrupt the VMCB through memory access instruction.